Starrcade '92: Battlebowl – The Lethal Lottery II: Aftermath

 Ron Simmons would lose the WCW World Heavyweight Championship two days later back to Big Van Vader in Baltimore, MD, on the same site Simmons had defeated Vader on August 2.

 Rick Rude appeared at the event distraught over being unable to challenge for the WCW World title and even more upset over WCW’s decision to strip him of the WCW United States Championship if he failed to defend by January 23, 1993.
 A tournament that was to begin the following month to determine a number one contender would eventually become a tournament final to determine a new champion, won by Dustin Rhodes.
 When Rude returned he would feud with Rhodes over the title.
 Rude’s next shot at a World title came at Fall Brawl '93: War Games, where he defeated Ric Flair to win the WCW International World Heavyweight Championship.

+Home Video and Streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.
+In the UK, it was released in the autumn of 1993 and was among the first WCW home videos not to be heavily cut from the original broadcast.

+On the launch of the WWE Network in 2014, the event was among the WCW pay-per-views included on the streaming platform.
+In December 2025, the WWE uploaded the event in full to their WCW YouTube channel for free streaming.